The Best Foods in Shanghai

 1. Xiaolongbao – The Iconic Soup Dumplings

-First on the list of must-try foods in Shanghai is the famous Xiaolongbao, also known as soup dumplings.
+First on the list of the top 10 must-try foods in Shanghai is the famous Xiaolongbao, also known as soup dumplings.
 This delicate dish is one of the city’s most iconic offerings.
 The dumplings are filled with juicy pork or crab meat, surrounded by a thin wrapper and a hot, savory broth inside.
 As you bite into the soft dumpling, the flavorful soup bursts out, making every bite a perfect mix of textures and tastes.

 Xiaolongbao – The Iconic Soup Dumplings